NMRLipids/NMRlipidsVIpolarizableFFs/DataContribtionScripts/README.md

-# Instructions to contribute data publicly available under DOI
+# Instructions to contribute publicly available data under DOI

-This assumes that the data is in [Zenodo](www.zenodo.org).
-It should work also for other sources, but has not been tested.
+Currently we assume that the data is in [Zenodo](www.zenodo.org), but this should work also for other sources (not tested).

 1. Collect the information for the first cell of the [Jyputer notebook (AddData.ipynb)](https://github.com/NMRLipids/NMRlipidsVIpolarizableFFs/blob/master/DataContribtionScripts/AddData.ipynb).
 The required information is marked with bold here:

 >DOI="**Give the DOI here**" \
->def_file  = "**Give the definition file used to calculate order parameters here**" \
+>def_file  = "**Give path to the definition file used to calculate order parameters.
+Format and examples are [here](https://github.com/NMRLipids/MATCH/tree/master/scripts/orderParm_defs)**" \
 > \
 >user_information = """ \
 >**Give free text information about your system, e.g., POPC lipid bilayer** \